ShazidMashrafi/AtCoder-Solutions/Readme.md

 # AtCoder Solutions

-This repository contains my source codes of AtCoder problems.
+This repository contains my solutions of AtCoder problems.
 They are in C++ language.

 #### If this repository helped you out, please consider giving it a :star:.